Hady-Achkar/funnel-builder-api/PAGE_REFACTORING_PROGRESS.md

 - [x] Enhanced `generateUniqueLinkingId` to support update scenarios (excludePageId param)
 - [x] Delete old service-specific utility directory
 - [x] **BONUS:** Centralized linking-id utility now used by CREATE, UPDATE, and DUPLICATE
+- [x] Fix content field type to accept JSON (z.any())
+- [x] Create comprehensive tests: `src/test/page/update-page.test.ts`

+### Test Coverage Achieved (25 tests - ALL PASSING ✅)
+- [x] Should require authentication
+- [x] Should reject if page not found
+- [x] Allow workspace owner to update page
+- [x] Allow member with EDIT_PAGE permission
+- [x] Reject user without EDIT_PAGE permission
+- [x] Should update page name
+- [x] Should update page content (JSON array/object)
+- [x] Should update SEO fields
+- [x] Should update page type
+- [x] Should update multiple fields at once
+- [x] Should handle null SEO fields
+- [x] Should generate new linkingId when name is updated
+- [x] Should use provided linkingId if explicitly provided
+- [x] Should reject duplicate linkingId in same funnel
+- [x] Should validate linkingId format (lowercase, numbers, hyphens only)
+- [x] Should return existing page when no changes provided
+- [x] Should invalidate workspace funnel cache after update
+- [x] Should not invalidate cache when no changes made
+- [x] Should validate page ID is required
+- [x] Should validate page ID is a number
+- [x] Should validate name length (max 255 chars)
+- [x] Should validate SEO title length (max 60 chars)
+- [x] Should validate SEO description length (max 160 chars)
+- [x] Return 200 with updated page (controller)
+- [x] Handle errors through next middleware (controller)

 ### Key Changes Made
 - ✅ Replaced `checkFunnelEditPermissions` with `PermissionManager.requirePermission`